ouaibe/dreo-cloudcutter/README.md

 This project wouldn't have been possible without the invaluable help of other community members, namely [Gabriel Tremblay](https://github.com/gabtremblay) for helping me with the firmware extraction part and [kuba2k2](https://github.com/kuba2k2) for his incredible work on [Libretiny](https://docs.libretiny.eu/) and inifinite knowledge & patience that unblocked me multiple times.
 Also, shoutout to my local *Robot Speakeasy* maker community for their support and sharing multiple ideas along the way!

-Also, this took a fair bit of my free time, so thanks to my loved ones ❤️ for their support as I was spending an inordinate amount of energy on that project...
+Obviously, this took a fair bit of my free time, so thanks to my loved ones ❤️ for their support as I was spending an inordinate amount of energy on that project...

 # Intro